ZeroShork/bridgeipelago-docker/README.md

 There is also a [DOCKER](docs/docker.md) setup guide as well (if you're into that kind of thing)

+You can chagne rooms via discord by following the directions in [SWAPPING ROOMS IN DISCORD](docs/setup.md#swapping-rooms-via-discord)

 ## Funtionality:

 ### Core